Robertogoz/Function-C/README.md

  * In Ex04 i create a function that identify if a number is odd or even(positive, negative or zero), so i print the answear

  * In Ex05 i create a function that create a array with N numbers, read all N numbers and return the higher one

+ * In Ex06 i create a function that compare 2 doubles and return 0 if a == b, 1 if a > b and -1 if a < b